 What can I do at Ol Pejeta Bush Camp?

-There are morning and afternoon game drives, night game drives and walking safaris here.
+There are morning and afternoon game drives as well as night game drives here.
 There are also a whole host of activities that you can enjoy for an extra cost.
 These include visiting the endangered species centre on the conservancy, take a riding safari (including riding with rhinos) , visiting the dogs at the anti poaching unit, tracking collared lions, visits to the local community, or the local market, going for a jog with the rangers, and cycle rides.
 Please note that we’d generally recommend pre-booking and the last 3 take place on specific days of the week.

 Want to know more?
 We’ve been here so just